mololab/json-translator/README.md

 ### Types of usages 👀

-- CLI (Supports Google Translate, Libre Translate, Argos Translate)
+- CLI (Supports Google Translate, Bing Microsoft Translate, Libre Translate, Argos Translate)

 - In code (Node.js) as a package (Supports only Google Translate)